The PRINT Statement

 LINE 01 BRANCH JOB-CAT OLD-SAL TOTAL-SAL RAISE-DOL

 unless its default rules are overridden with a SUM statement.
-When converting Easytrieve to Jazz with the Easytrieve Conversion Notepad, a LINE statement as above becomes a PRINT statement with EZT, as above.
+When converting Easytrieve to Jazz with the Easytrieve Conversion Notepad, a LINE statement as above becomes a PRINT statement as above.